Winter Events in Southwest Idaho

 January

-Polar Bear Challenge: Kick off 2023 by doing some good!
+Polar Bear Challenge: Kick off 2025 by doing some good!
 Brave folks plunge into the frigid Lucky Peak Reservoir during this rambunctious event to raise money for the Make-a-Wish Foundation.
 Register before you arrive in Boise and do a little online fundraising before wading into the water.

 Western Idaho Fly Fishing Expo: Idaho is one of the world’s prime fly fishing locations, so it’s no shocker that anglers flock to this annual expo.
 Take a tying class, see a pro demonstration, or add to your collection of gear.

-Idaho Sled Dog Challenge: The Greatest show on snow!
+Idaho Sled Dog Challenge: The Greatest Show on snow!
 The Idaho Sled Dog Challenge features 3 races running simultaneously with checkpoints in McCall, New Meadows, Donnelly, Cascade, & Smiths Ferry.
 Watch these teams and their mushers race against time to qualify for the Iditarod & Yukon Quest.

 WHILE YOU’RE HERE …